Follow the history of shit and toilets that supported the development of Nippon!

 [Fee] Free (Admission required)

 This open-air museum hosts a collection of 25 traditional buildings, mostly from the Edo period (1603 - 1868).
 They were relocated to the museum from around the country.
 Every building has been designated a Cultural Property, and they house displays of agricultural equipment and folk tools used in the home.
 You'll feel you've slipped back in time while enjoying the seasons, including springtime cheery blossoms and autumn leaves.
 The folk houses host storytelling, performing arts, and lots of other events, as well as a variety of hands-on programs.
 You can learn about the buildings at an exhibition in the main hall, where they hold planned exhibits too.
 Their Traditional Craft Hall is open for everyone to experience old-fashioned indigo dyeing.

-Parking Area140 spaces (Ikuta Ryokuchi East Exit parking lot)
+Parking Area140 (Ikuta Ryokuchi East Exit Parking Lot)

-Average Usage[Admission fee] 500 yen for general, 300 yen for high school / college students/ 65 years and over (all required certificate), junior high school students and younger / 65 years old and older, living in Kawasaki City (certificate required) *Group fee included
+Average Usage[Entrance fee] 500 yen for general, 300 yen for high school students/university students/ages 65 and over (both require certificate), junior high school students and under/Kawasaki city resident for ages 65+ free (certificate required) *Group fee available

 Drama musicsDouble Planet Episode 7Double Planet Episode 7 "Challenge from Yota Kanda" Satoru Aono (Furutajun & Yota Kanda/Radio Shonan Perso ･･･